Primary

 Keep your torso completely upright without leaning to one side.
 Use your opposite hand to apply gentle pressure on the elbow, not the wrist.
 Breathe into the stretch and hold steady rather than pulsing.
 Keep the shoulder of the stretching arm down.

-Want Tricep Overhead Stretch in your program?
+See where Tricep Overhead Stretch fits in your weekly plan

 Raise one arm overhead.